Slack Read Message

 Do's

-• • Avoid hardcoding channel names in workflows
+• Avoid hardcoding channel names when possible

 💡